upitfitriani12/Digital-Marketplace-with-Wallet-and-Transaction-Management/backend/fitmart-application/README.md

   ]
 }
 ```
-- Response Error (token using user) : 404 Not Found
+- Response Error (using user token) : 404 Not Found
 ```json
 {
   "data": null,